karemthabet/Deeni-Spiritual-Flutter-App/README.md

-# 🌙 Sakina – Islamic Flutter App
+# 🌙 Deeni – Islamic Flutter App

-**Sakina** is a beautifully designed Islamic app developed with **Flutter**, aiming to bring peace and spirituality into the lives of Muslims around the world.
-Whether you're reading the Quran, listening to the radio, or remembering Allah through Dhikr — **Sakina** is here to support your journey.
+**Deeni** is a beautifully designed Islamic app developed with **Flutter**, aiming to support Muslims in their daily spiritual practices.
+Whether you're reading the Quran, listening to the radio, or remembering Allah through Dhikr — **Deeni** is here to strengthen your connection with your faith.

 ---